UMS App

 Summary

 The Underground Music Showcase (UMS) is an annual multi-day music festival held in Denver, Colorado.
-It is renowned for featuring over 600 music artist local, and national across numerous venues along South Broadway.
+It is renowned for featuring over 600 music artist, across numerous venues along South Broadway.
 With over 30,000 music lovers in attendance I wanted to explore an app redesign that completely puts the user’s festival experience first.
 So I divided this project into three key phases 1.
 Empathize, 2.
 Discovery, and 3.
 Redesign.
 Each phase of the project lead me closer a user experience that fosters music exploration for new and returning users.

 Key Outcomes